theNewDynamic/oregonsadventurecoast.com/content/event/41st-annual-oregon-coast-music-festival.md

 **Saturday, July 17th - Noon - OCMA Presents Bay Area Concert Band and The Shaymus Hanlin Quartet at Mingus Park**

 The OCMA Festival partners with the Bay Area Concert Band to provide the traditional opening **free concert** double treat.
 Conductor Simpkins has selected several band classics to entertain audiences in the first set.
 A special treat includes Shaymus Hanlin singing Gershwin’s “But Not for Me” with the band.
 Following the BACB, the second set features the Shaymus Hanlin Quartet.
+The concert will be held in the Amphitheatre of Mingus Park.
+Bring your own chair and a picnic lunch!

 {{< spacer 50 >}}